baallan/distribution/gendersTutorial.md

 # Controlling LDMSD with libgenders

+This is a tutorial guide for LDMS administrators.
 Genders support is useful whether configuring LDMSD for a workstation or an entire cluster.
 It provides scalability and in some cases allows reuse of node set definitions.
 A single declarative text file defines the ldmsd roles and details for an entire cluster.